-If DCRA's director does not grant the request for a population adjustment or the municipality has other grounds for challenging the 2013 Alaska Department of Labor and Workforce Development (DOLWD) estimate, the director's decision may be appealed to the DCCED commissioner (3 AAC 180.050).
-The appeal must be made in writing and postmarked within 10 days after the municipality receives the decision from the director.
-All documentation must be submitted to:
+If DCRA's director does not grant the request for a population adjustment or the municipality, community or reserve has other grounds for challenging the Alaska Department of Labor and Workforce Development (DOLWD) estimate, the director's decision may be appealed to the DCCED commissioner (3 AAC 180.050).
+The appeal must be made in writing and postmarked within 10 days after the municipality, community or reserve receives the decision from the director.